AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-automated-backup-v2.md

 - SQL Server 2016 Enterprise
 - SQL Server 2016 Developer

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > Automated Backup v2 works with SQL Server 2016.
 If you are using SQL Server 2014, you can use Automated Backup v1 to back up your databases.
-For more information, see [Automated Backup for SQL Server 2014 Azure Virtual Machines](/documentation/articles/virtual-machines-windows-sql-automated-backup/).
+For more information, see [Automated Backup for SQL Server 2014 Azure Virtual Machines](./virtual-machines-windows-sql-automated-backup.md).

 **Database configuration**: